craigsapp/midifile/README.md

 MIDI file writing example
 --------------------------

-Here is an example of creating content for a MIDI file and then writing it.
-The program will generate a random sequence of notes and append them to the end of the first track.
-After adding notes to the track, it must be sorted into time sequence before it is written as a MIDI file.
+Below is an example program to create a MIDI file.
+This program will generate a random sequence of notes and append them to the end of the track.
+By default a `MidiFile` object contains a single track and will be written as a type-0 MIDI file unless more tracks are added.
+After adding notes to the track, it must be sorted into time sequence before being written to a file.

 ``` cpp
 #include "MidiFile.h"